-ADDITIONAL NOTES
+ADDITIONAL NOTES:

 - There are (4) LEDs on the PCB.
-Refer to the Troubleshooting chart at the end of this manual for definitions of the LED status. - 2.
-"TERM" dip switch is used for communications bus configuration.
-Leave the settings to the factory default position. - "LEARN" push button is used in communication mode to support device recognition on start-up.
-As the communication system supports automatic identification of both indoor unit and outdoor unit, this button is not used for a normal start-up. - 4.
-Press "TEST" push button, during system "Standby" mode to turn on both the compressor and outdoor fan for five seconds. - 5.
-Press "RECALL" push button to retrieve the six most recent faults.
+See the Troubleshooting Tables at the end of this manual for definitions of the LED status. - When system is at Standby mode, press "TEST" push button to turn on both compressor and outdoor fan for five (5) seconds. - 3.
+Press "RECALL" push-button to retrieve the six most recent faults.
 The control must be in Standby Mode (no thermostat inputs) to use the feature.
-Depress the push button for approximately two seconds and less than five seconds.
-The LEDs will then display the six most recent faults beginning with the most recent faults beginning with the most recent fault and decrementing to the least recent fault.
+Depress the pushbutton for approximately two seconds and less than five seconds.
+The LEDs will then display the six most recent faults beginning with the most recent fault and

+- decrementing to the least recent fault.
 The faults may be cleared by depressing the button for greater than five seconds.
 Consecutively repeated faults are displayed a maximum of three times.
-Refer to the fault code definitions at the end of this manual for more details. - A forced defrost can be initiated by pressing "TEST" and "RECALL" push buttons simultaneously for more than 1 second with a valid call for heat.
-The forced defrost can be terminated by - A 10 minute lapse in time, - A coil temperature rise above 75°F or - By pressing the two buttons again for more than 1 second.
+Refer to the fault code definitions at the end of this manual for more details. - "TERM" dipswitch is used for communications bus configuration.
+Leave the settings to the factory default position. - "LEARN" push button is used in communication mode to support device recognition on start-up.
+As the communication system supports automatic identification of both indoor unit and outdoor unit, this button is not used for a normal start-up.